 |Maximum duration||68 (+14d)||–||68 (+7d)||79 (+28d)||76 (+21d)|

 You can see the effect of selecting the early preseason start date of France which increases the maximum duration by up to four weeks for the leagues selected.
-This can be of huge benefit to you as you get on with everything you need to do when you first take over a club, like look to setup new tactics, familiarise yourself with the players available to you, build up your coaching and backroom staff and setup your scouting assignments and get some all important scout reports on your desk!
+This can be of huge benefit to you as you get on with everything you need to do when you first take over a club, like setting up new tactics, familiarizing yourself with the players available to you, building up your coaching and backroom staff and set up your scouting assignments and get some all-important scout reports on your desk!

 There is currently a bug which prohibits you setting your preseason start date from season two onwards.
 This is with SI to investigate, but this would allow you to determine when your squad comes back to training ahead of the new season.
 I won’t cover too much here while this bug exists.
 If it is fixed for FM20 I’ll update this section.

-We seem to be given about six weeks preseason, which under most scenarios should be enough time to get your players up to peak fitness and familiarity.
+We seem to be given about six weeks preseason training in Football Manager, which under most scenarios should be enough time to get your players up to peak fitness and familiarity.

 I like to split my preseason into four phases.
 However, the templates I create are just that, templates.
 I will then adjust on the fly as I see fit.
 For example, if I have made a tactical change and we become awkward in a particular area then I will adjust the schedules to address that.
 Moreover, if training isn’t going to plan I will make adjustments as we go to make sure all the players are getting the level of training they need.

 The training days are broken down into three sessions: session one, session two, extra session.
-Within these three blocks you can load prebuilt training sessions to build a week long schedule.
-Alternatively, you can load an already made training schedule.
+Within these three blocks you can load prebuilt FM20 training sessions to build a week-long schedule.
+Alternatively, you can load an already made FM20 training schedule.

 Each session will train specific areas, for example, Physical is a session in which the whole team takes part in.
 It works on specific player attributes: Acceleration, Agility, Balance, Jumping Reach, Natural Fitness, Pace, Stamina, Strength, Work Rate, and Aerial Reach.
 At this stage, it isn’t really important to work the player attributes and is far more important to work on Conditioning and Familiarity.
 This session will reduce Condition and increase Fatigue, which is exactly what we want from a preseason session.

-I won’t go into too much detail about specific sessions and what they train, you can read more about those, here:
+I won’t go into too much detail about specific sessions and what they train as I have already covered that in my approach to training series.

 For preseason, I break my schedules down into four phases.